hindu-comm/weblogs/manasataramgini/2004/07/2004-07-02_islamism-and-the-west.md

 A prominent cleric, Sheik Saleh bin Abdullah al-Humaid, explained that “killing a soul without justification is one of the gravest sins under Islam; it is as bad as polytheism.”
-Let Hindus be under no delusion\!
+Let Hindus be under no delusion!